DogeMastr/SpaceWars/README.md

 Rotate Right | d | l |
 Shoot Beam | s | k |

-To install look in the executables folder & download boi
+To install look in the executables folder & download

 Things left to do
 - [ ] Assets?